Vulvitis in Teens

 Clear, fluid-filled blisters.
 These are present when the vulva is particularly irritated.

 Sore, scaly, thickened, or whitish patches.
-These are more prevalent in chronic vulvitis) on the vulva.
+These are more common in chronic vulvitis) on the vulva.

-The symptoms of vulvitis may resemble other conditions or medical problems.
-Always talk with your teen's health care provider for a diagnosis.
+The symptoms of vulvitis may look like other conditions or medical problems.
+Always see a healthcare provider for a diagnosis.

 How is vulvitis diagnosed?